 I. A Sound Understanding of Finance

 In other words, if you are considering buying an apartment building today, how much do you value the future cash flows that the apartment building is likely to generate?
-If you project the cash flows to be more volatile (e.g. the apartment building is not yet built), the value of those less-than-certain future cash flows are worth less to you than were the future cash flows more certain (e.g. the apartment building is completed and 97% occupied).
+If you project the cash flows to be more volatile (e.g., the apartment building is not yet built), the value of those less-than-certain future cash flows are worth less to you than if the future cash flows more certain (e.g., the apartment building is completed and 97% occupied).

 There are several options, some more obvious than others, to gain the finance knowledge you need to model real estate.
-Many of us learned finance in either undergraduate or graduate school – I took more than my fair share of finance courses during my graduate real estate studies at the Baker Program in Real Estate at Cornell University – and most universities offer finance courses.
+Many of us learned finance in either undergraduate or graduate school.
+I took more than my fair share of finance courses during my graduate real estate studies at the Baker Program in Real Estate at Cornell University – and most universities offer finance courses.

-With these courses, not only will you be taking quality finance courses taught by professors from two of the top business schools in the world, but the courses are open and free too all!
+With these courses, not only will you be taking quality finance courses taught by professors from two of the top business schools in the world, but the courses are open and often free to all!

 II.
 A Mastery of Real Estate Principles

-Many of us learned real estate principles through some combination of education and real world experience.
+Many of us learned real estate principles through some combination of education and real-world experience.
 Of course, many real estate modelers who lack a seasoned mastery of real estate principles rely on others to feed them assumptions – this is common with newly hired analysts fresh out of school.
-Still, even newly hired analysts come into their position knowing the terminology, and understanding how real estate works.
+Still, even newly hired analysts come into their position knowing the terminology and understanding how real estate works.